COVID-19 Resources To Keep You Informed & Healthy

 COVID-19 VACCINE MEMBER INFORMATION

-AlohaCare members will be receiving the COVID-19 vaccine free of charge.
+- AlohaCare members will receive the COVID-19 vaccine free of charge.

-Please be alert for any scams that try to charge you for the vaccination or request personal information such as a social security number.
+- Please be alert for any scams that try to charge you for the vaccine.
+Be wary of those who ask for your personal information such as a social security number.

 Please be on the alert for scam calls and emails claiming to be from AlohaCare.
 Scammers have been reported to be using a caller ID that looks like AlohaCare and are requesting social security numbers.
 AlohaCare does not ask members for social security numbers.
 If you get a call from AlohaCare asking for your social security number, hang up and report it to us at the numbers below.
 We will notify authorities.